nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

-The quantity to dispense.
+The quantity to dispense, if available as a numerical value.
+When the unit of the quantity to dispense are coded they should be included along with the system.

-If the value is text, then the extension dispenseRequest.quantityText **MUST** be used.
+If quantity is a textual value, then the extension dispenseRequest.quantityText **MUST** be used.

 ### extension[dispenseRequest.quantityText] ###